EternalCodeTeam/multification/README.md

         .send();
 ```

-Setting up configuration is easy both in cdn and okaeri configs.
-To add messages to the configuration, create variable in config with class `Notice` or `BukktiNotice`.
+Setting up configuration is easy both in cdn and Okaeri Configs.
+To add messages to the configuration, create variable in config with class `Notice` or `BukkitNotice`.
 You can also use builder.
 After plugin deploy you can find messages in configuration file.

 ### To see more examples open the [example plugin module](https://github.com/EternalCodeTeam/multification/tree/master/examples/bukkit).